 Additionally, all prospective first-year students are encouraged to fill out the Financial Aid Scholarship application to be eligible for campus-wide scholarship opportunities.

-Dean’s Scholar is a designation given to entering freshmen in the College of Media, Communication and Information who have demonstrated outstanding academic achievement in high school and have received a CU Boulder Chancellor’s Achievement Scholarship, a Presidential Scholarship, or a CU Boulder Esteemed Scholars Scholarship (Hale and Sewall).
+Dean’s Scholar is a designation given to first-year students starting in the College of Media, Communication and Information in the fall semester.
+These students have demonstrated outstanding academic achievement in high school and have received a CU Boulder Chancellor’s Achievement Scholarship, a Presidential Scholarship, or a CU Boulder Esteemed Scholars Scholarship (Hale and Sewall).
 All students who apply to CMCI are considered for the designation and students selected as Dean’s Scholars are notified at the time of admission.

 Dean’s Scholars are provided with unique opportunities to develop their professional and leadership skills through a workshop opportunity each semester.
 Dean’s Scholars serve as an advisory group to the Dean providing input on issues such as student programs, advising and leadership opportunities within the college.
 Additionally, Dean’s Scholars are recognized each semester at a special event, which provides an opportunity to interact with faculty and invited alumni